-If you watch the food channel you probably have seen Tyler Florence.
-I always love it when he comes to someone's home and teaches someone how to prepare a gourmet meal.
+Tyler Florence has a wonderful recipe for a roasted tomato soup that I recently tried.
+This easy to make recipe tastes wonderful and does not require too many ingredients.
+I first saw Tyler Florence on the Food Channel and I always love it when he comes to someone's home and teaches the home owners how to prepare a gourmet meal.
 When I found the Tyler Florence blog and especially this recipes I had to grab it and bookmark it here.

 2 ½ lb fresh tomatoes (mix of fresh heirlooms, cherry, vine and plum tomatoes)

 Wash, core and cut the tomatoes into halves.
 Spread the tomatoes,

 garlic cloves and onions onto a baking tray.
 Also add the vine cherry